enyojs/ares-project/hermes/README.md

 	  }
 	]

-Each project definition defined by `id` can reference **several zip files** defined in the array `zipfiles`.
-The zip files are extracted in the order they are specified.
+Each project definition defined by `id` can reference **several** zip files defined in the array `zipfiles`.
+The zip files are extracted in the order they are specified:  files extracted from a ZIP-file possibly overwrite those that were extracted from earlier ZIP-files.

 Each zip file entry:

-* must define an `url` and optionally an `alternateUrl`.
+* **MUST** define an `url` and optionally an `alternateUrl`.
 The `url` is tried first and can refer to either:

 	* a file stored locally on the filesystem.
 	NB: the filename must be relative to the directory where the project templates definition file is stored (See property `url` in `projectTemplateRepositories` above).